yeswanth-koti26/yeswanth-koti26/README.md

 As a passionate and highly skilled computer science professional, I am driven by my commitment to innovation and continuous learning.
 With a Master’s degree in Computer Science from California State University, Los Angeles (GPA: 3.8), and a B.Tech in Computer Science from Sri Venkateswara College of Engineering, India (GPA: 3.84).
 My studies have equipped me with a deep understanding of advanced software engineering, data structures, machine learning, and network security.

+## 📜 Certifications

+- Cisco's Introduction to Networks
+- Cybrary's Introduction to IT and Cyber Security
+- Microsoft's Azure Fundamentals (AZ-900)
+- AWS Cloud Practitioner(Fundamentals)

 ## 💼 Professional Experience

 - **Cyber Security Consultant at LTI Mindtree, Hyderabad**